How to Read & Organize Online Articles (Without Driving Yourself Crazy)

 Fortunately, you only need 2 tools to organize your regular reads:

 While I obviously view having an email newsletter as an essential part of doing business online, for my personal reading, I actually tend to prefer RSS feeds.
-In years past, Google Reader was my go-to choice, but since it is now dead, Feedly has sprouted as the superior alternative, and it’s run by a great team!
-(I’ve chatted with them before, they are a Help Scout customer)
+In years past, Google Reader was my go-to choice, but since it is now dead, Feedly has sprouted as the superior alternative.

 I organize my Feedly categories pretty diligently, and I’d advise you to do the same.